CRACKS IN THE CONCRETE CONFERENCE

 The Realities of Living With Invisible Disabilities (1:00 - 2:00pm)

-Beyond First Impressions: Amplifying the Voices of People of Colour with Disabilities (2:30 - 3:30pm)
+Beyond First Impressions: Amplifying the Voices of People with Disabilities (2:30 - 3:30pm)

 Equity in Action: Connecting Disability & Human Rights (4:00 - 5:00pm)